Charter schools in the United States

 Charter schools in the United States are primary or secondary education institutions which receive government funding but operate with a degree of autonomy or independence from local public school districts.
 Charter schools have a contract with local public school districts or other governmental authorizing bodies that allow them to operate.
 These contracts, or charters, are how charter schools bear their name.
 Charter schools are open to all students, depending on capacity, and do not charge tuition.
-7.4 percent of all public school students attended a charter school in the 2021–2022 school year.
+7.4% of all public school students attended a charter school in the 2021–2022 school year.

 The rules governing charter schools, and how they are authorized, differ in each of the states that allow them.

 Charter schools may also fundraise independently, in addition to the funding they receive from the government.
 Charters can be run as either non-profit or for-profit institutions.
 However, there are some for-profit management organizations that hold charters, though these are only allowed in Arizona.
-Only non-profit charters can receive donations from private sources, just the same as traditional public schools.
+Only non-profit charters can receive donations from private sources, similarly to traditional public schools.

-As of 2021-2022 there were an estimated 7,800 public charter schools in 46 states and the District of Columbia, with approximately 3.7 million students In the 2021-2022 school year, 291 new charter schools opened.
+As of 2021, there were an estimated 7,800 public charter schools in 46 states and the District of Columbia, with approximately 3.7 million students In the 2021-2022 school year, 291 new charter schools opened.
 They educate the majority of children in New Orleans Public Schools.
 Some charter schools provide a specialized curriculum (for example in arts, mathematics, or vocational training).

 Charter schools may be founded by individuals or teacher-parent groups.
 Two-thirds of charter schools are freestanding and independent; the remainder are managed by a charter management organization or education management organization.
 Such entries, which manage one or more charter schools, can be either for-profit or non-profit.
 The first state law in the United States authorizing charter schools was enacted in Minnesota in 1991, and the first charter school that opened as a result of this new law was the City Academy High School in St. Paul.